Habitat Creation, Restoration and Enhancement

 Overall, habitat conservation is essential for preserving the natural world and ensuring the provision of essential ecosystem services.
 By protecting habitats and species, we can maintain biodiversity, mitigate the impacts of climate change, and safeguard human health and livelihoods.

-Habitat Creation Examples
+Habitat Creation Techniques and Examples

 Creating and restoring habitats can help to protect and conserve species and ecosystems.
 There are various techniques that can be used to create habitats, depending on the type of ecosystem and the species that are being targeted.
 Here are some examples of habitat creation techniques: